RazorCMS/DarkPhotonAnalysis/README.md

 ```
 ./create_reduced_tree ntuples/split/xaa scout_skimmed_1.root
 ```
-to get a skimmed Ntuple from the Ntuples in file `xaa`.
+to get a skimmed Ntuple `scout_skimmed_1.root` from the Ntuples in file `xaa`.

-The files `submitBatchJobs.sh` and `skimJobs.sh` are used to submit batch jobs to do the skimming. `submitBatchJobs.sh` takes the path to the directory containing the text files as a command-line argument.
+The files `submitBatchJobs.sh` and `skimJobs.sh` are used to submit batch jobs to do the skimming. `submitBatchJobs.sh` takes the path to the directory containing the text files as a command-line argument. `skimJobs.sh` is the bash script submitted to batch.

 You can run it with:
 ```